MicrosoftDocs/winrt-api/windows.ui.xaml.hosting/windowsxamlmanager.md

 # Windows.UI.Xaml.Hosting.WindowsXamlManager

 ## -description
-Represents the framework for hosting [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) content in a non-UWP desktop application (for example, a WPF or Windows Forms application).
-This class provides a static [InitializeForCurrentThread](windowsxamlmanager_initializeforcurrentthread_14911797.md) method you can use to initialize this framework on the current thread.
-Call this method early in your desktop application's lifecycle if you want to create [Windows.UI.Xaml.UIElement](../windows.ui.xaml/uielement.md) objects before you instantiate the [DesktopWindowXamlSource](desktopwindowxamlsource.md) object that will host them.
+Represents the UWP XAML framework.
+This class provides a static [**InitializeForCurrentThread**](windowsxamlmanager_initializeforcurrentthread_14911797.md) method you can use to initialize this framework on the current thread in a non-UWP desktop application (for example, a WPF or Windows Forms application).

 ## -remarks